 Illinois, where I live, also requires employers to provide “reasonable” break time for breastfeeding mothers to express breast milk for their children for one year.
 These breaks must be paid.

-An employee covered by the federal and Illinois state law would be entitled to protections under both laws:
+An employee covered by the federal and Illinois state law would be entitled to the following protections under both laws:

-- Reasonable, paid breaks from the Illinois law, and
+- Reasonable, paid breaks as required under Illinois law, and

-- A location that is shielded from view and free from intrusion that is not a bathroom under the federal law.
+- A location to pump that is shielded from view and free from intrusion that is not a bathroom under the federal law.

 What to do before you go on maternity leave